A catalog to unite them all: REGALADE, a revised galaxy compilation for the advanced detector era: Methods

 Second, we filled in mid-infrared coverage for galaxies not present in the Legacy Surveys by crossmatching with the AllWISE catalog \citep{Cutri2012yCat.2311....0C}, retrieving $K$, $W1$, and $W2$ magnitudes (converted to AB), and with the 2MASS XSC to obtain the isophotal $K\_\mathrm{ext}$ magnitude.
 To convert WISE point-source photometry into profile-fit magnitudes, we applied proxy relations described in Section \ref{sec:w1ext_proxies}.

-As a third step, we crossmatched the full sample with Gaia DR3 to retrieve $G$ and $BP$ magnitudes, angular separations, and proper motions, which were later used to identify stellar contaminants (Section \ref{sec:contam}).
+As a third step, we crossmatched the full sample with Gaia DR3 to retrieve $G$ and $BP$ magnitudes, angular separations, and proper motions.
+These quantities were used to identify stellar contaminants (Section \ref{sec:contam}).